gl-inet/docs3.x/docs/app/cloud.md

 Then, it will test each device if it can be set as the Main Node of Site to Site.

+We suggest that the router with strong performance be the Main Node.

 ![testing eacg device](https://static.gl-inet.com/goodcloud/docs/testing-s2s-01.png)

 If none of the devices can be used as the Main Node, make sure that: